 Andrew Weisblatt is a business lawyer in Houston who has been practicing law form more than 25 years.
 He is committed to being accessible to all of his clients and providing clear and effective legal advice that advances his clients’ interests.
 Mr. Weisblatt is qualified to provide counsel and representation across a wide range of matters., including entity formation, business transaction, contract disputes, contract drafting, employment issues, and real estate transactions, just to name a few.
-To schedule a consultation with Mr. Weisblatt, please or call our office today at 713-352-0847.
+To schedule a consultation with Mr. Weisblatt, please send us an email or call our office today at (713) 666-1981.

 Attorney Andrew Weisblatt